 Welcome to the Ralph Thoresby Music Department!

-We have three music specialists within our department, Mr Robinson, Mr Hackshaw and Miss McPartling.
+We have two music specialists within our department, Mr Robinson and Miss McPartling.
 As practicing musicians in a variety of contexts, we love to share our wide range of experiences with students at Ralph Thoresby School.
 This is done through teaching an exciting and practical curriculum, with many opportunities to develop musical experiences further through extra-curricular activities, performances in the community and trips to view the world of music within concert and workshop contexts.

 It is the ambition of the Music department to enable all students to experience authentic and engaging musical activities as active participants.
 Music is one of the most fundamental modes of human expression.
 Through the musical experiences at Ralph Thoresby pupils are encouraged to express their feelings and learn about themselves.
 We are a very supportive environment, and we stress the importance of respecting and encouraging others.
 Becoming comfortable with performance is a key transferable skill in music that brings many benefits through development of confidence and communication.
 In music, students will work within groups on collaborative projects, give and receive feedback to and from their peers and have the opportunity to work with different ages.
 This has a positive impact on all of our students.

 The arts form a central part of human culture.
 Through our curriculum, students encounter cultural practices from all parts of the world, enabling them to better understand the cultural history of our diverse community.

 We aim to provide our students with tailored musical development through our three learning strands of performance, composition and knowledge.
 Whether students aspire towards a career in music as an artist, producer, writer, educator or engineer, or if music is a simply their hobby, our rich and engaging music curriculum enables our students to succeed.

 Assessment of Music at Ralph Thoresby is based on 3 pillars – Performance, Composition and Knowledge.